arminc/arminc.github.io/_posts/2010/2010-08-17-ubuntu-on-samsung-galaxy-s-android.md

   - ubuntu
   - ubuntu on android
   - ubuntu on galaxy s
-description: In my previous [post][1] I showed you how to create an chroot environment for the arm and run it on your Ubuntu.
+description: In my previous post I showed you how to create an chroot environment for the arm and run it on your Ubuntu.
 But it's much nicer to see it work on a real device or on an Android device like Samsun Galaxy S GT-I9000.
 ---
 In my previous [post][1] I showed you how to create an chroot environment for the arm and run it on your Ubuntu.
 But it's much nicer to see it work on a real device or on an Android device like Samsun Galaxy S GT-I9000.